-The first exploratory lattice calculation of the Collins-Soper kernel has been performed in~\cite{Shanahan:2020zxr} on a quenched lattice with heavy valence pion mass $m_\pi\sim 1.2$ GeV, and the preliminary result is shown in~\fig{lattice-cs}.
+With the method developed in~\cite{Ebert:2018gzl}, the first exploratory lattice calculation of the Collins-Soper kernel was performed in~\cite{Shanahan:2020zxr} on a quenched lattice with heavy valence pion mass $m_\pi\sim 1.2$ GeV, and the result is shown in~\fig{lattice-cs}.
 As one can see, the lattice prediction is robust for $0.1\ {\rm fm} < b_\perp < 0.8\ {\rm fm}$, which covers the nonperturbative region that is important for TMD evolution in global analyses.
 Besides, at small $b_\perp$, the perturbative calculation can serve as a calibration for estimating the systematic uncertainties, as there are power corrections of ${\cal O}(1/(P^z b_\perp))$ which can only be reduced with larger $P^z$.
-With improved lattice ensemble and systematic corrections in the future, it is promising to have a precise determination of the Collins-Soper kernel for TMD phenomenology.
+In~\cite{Zhang:2020dbb}, the Collins-Soper kernel has also been extracted from a pion quasi-TMD DA, where the lattice renormalization was left out, and the result is in agreement with~\cite{Shanahan:2020zxr} within errors for a wide range of $b_\perp$.
+With improved lattice ensembles and systematic corrections in the future, it is promising to have a precise determination of the Collins-Soper kernel for TMD phenomenology.

-In calculation of the quasi-TMDPDF, new difficulties arise due to the transverse separation and the staple shaped gauge link.
-There are several extra exponential decay factors comparing with quasi-PDF calculations.
-For a staple of length $L$, if $L$ is large enough, then there is an exponential decay factor $e^{-LV(b_\perp)}$ where $V$ is the static heavy-quark potential.
-Furthermore, for large $b_\perp$, the heavy quark potential is linear in $b_\perp$, $V(b_\perp)\sim \sigma b_\perp$.
-Thus the computing resource grows exponentially as one increases the length of the staple and $b_\perp$.
-On the other hand, at large $P^z$, the TMDPDFs contain rapidity divergences of the form $\exp\left[K(b_\perp,\mu)\ln (2xP^z)^2/\mu^2\right]$ where $K(b_\perp,\mu)$ is the Collins-Soper kernel.
-For large $b_\perp $, $K\sim-cb^{\alpha}_\perp$ with $c>0$ and $1\lesssim\alpha\lesssim 2$ according to the recent global fit.
-Thus, the rapidity evolution also induces additional exponential suppression.

-Although TMDPDF seems to require considerable amount of computing resources than quasi-PDF, based on previous explorative attempt~\cite{Yoon:2017qzo}, for $\gamma \sim 2$, $L\sim 1$ fm and $b_\perp \sim 0.5$ fm, the quasi-TMDPDF is still within the reach of the current technology.